 Prepare for the Unexpected Most of us plan for the possible, the potential misfortunes of life that seldom actually happen.
-Why not gain some peace of mind by planning for the inevitable?
-The practice of prearranging is becoming increasingly popular.
+Why not gain some peace of mind by making a strategic plan for the inevitable?
+The practice of prearranging or final arrangement planning is becoming increasingly popular.
 Last year alone, more than one million people planned and funded their funeral plans ahead of time.
 As a step in organizing your affairs, it can be just as critical as drafting a will.
 There are many reasons to preplan and prefund your funeral….
 Here are the top ones:

-1. Peace of Mind – By planning in advance it will remove the emotional, as well as the financial, burden so family members won’t have to wonder, “Did we do the right thing?”
+1. Peace of Mind – By making your final arrangement planning in advance, it will remove the emotional and financial burden so family members won’t have to wonder, “Did we do the right thing?”
 Wouldn’t it be nice to know this is taken care of today, before the need arises, and with the support of those you love?

 2. Financial Security – Often individuals provide for final expenses using their saving or by relying on friends and relatives for financial assistance.
 Prefunding eliminates the stress associated with your funeral payment – Do you really want to leave your loved ones with an unexpected financial burden?
 Planning in advance and outlining your funeral plans allows you and your family to know exactly what the costs will be.

-3. Payment Options – Different plans allow you to decide what is right for your budget.
+3. Payment Options – Different plans allow you to decide what is right for your budget as you are aware of your final expenses.
 You can set aside funds in periodic payments or chose to pay all at once.
 Most people choose to fund through either an insurance plan or trust, each providing different advantages.

 4. Personalized Celebration – Personalizing based on how you would like your life celebrated and how you want to be remembered.
 Have you always loved tulips, but you always receive roses from your family?

 5. Organize Important Data – Are you the organizer in your family? …… Do you have a single place to keep all that really important information?
-Not just funeral and cemetery information but family and friends, medical information, financial information and of course your wishes, thoughts and your personal service plans—e.g. burial or cremation.
+Not just funeral and cemetery information but family and friends, medical information, financial information, insurance policies and of course your wishes, thoughts and your personal service plans—e.g. burial or cremation.

-6. Family Harmony – Having a plan in place will eliminate the need for your family to determine who is responsible for, or capable of, paying for your services – saving them from potential disagreements.
-Planning ahead can also save you hundreds if not thousands of dollars.
+6. Family Harmony – Having a strategic plan in place will eliminate the need for your family to determine who is responsible for, or capable of, paying for your services – saving them from potential disagreements.
+Planning ahead or advanced planning can also save you hundreds if not thousands of dollars.